-• 3rd Offense: Subcontractor employee terminated from the site.
-Possible termination of subcontract.
+4th Offense: Subcontractor's employee will be terminated from the site

 Beeler Construction's on site supervisor and safety director will be responsible for the policing and enforcement of all safety rules and regulations.
 A violation is considered as breaking and/or not following any of the rules, procedures or regulations set forth in this Safety Manual.
 The first violation will result in a verbal warning.
 After that, all violations are to be written up and kept on file on site.
 Safety Violation forms are included in each superintendent's safety kits.
 A copy of this form is also located in the Forms Section of this manual.
 Periodic site safety inspections will be performed by the Beeler Construction safety director.
 Employee violations will be emphasized during these inspections.